A Letter to My First Car

 to the night.

-lies lingering from those lost days of her childhood -
+stories lingering from those lost days of her childhood -

 pressing the papery blooms to a pomander